 “If customers head north for stronger privacy laws, than they head to Montreal for the affordable, clean energy and cool climate.”

-Montreal’s reigning status as the north’s colocation king is no longer a well-kept secret, and for good reason.
+Montreal’s reigning for colocation is no longer a well-kept secret, and for good reason.

 1. Georgules, Julia.
 2016.
 “Data Center Outlook, North America”.
 JLL, San Francisco.